 This overview covers the following topics:

 sqlContextobject to every function call.
-This change reduced boilerplate code and made SparkR user code more intuitive and readable.
-In this document we use the new syntax.
+This topic uses the new syntax.
 For old syntax examples, see SparkR 1.6 Overview.

-functions were conflicting with similarly named functions from other popular packages.
-To use SparkR you
+- For Spark 2.2 and above, notebooks no longer import SparkR by default because SparkR functions were conflicting with similarly named functions from other popular packages.
+To use SparkR you can call

 library(SparkR)in your notebooks.
 The SparkR session is already configured, and all SparkR functions will talk to your attached cluster using the existing session.